-Like the power2max above, this is spider-based crankset and it’s a wonderful option as well.
+Like the power2max and ROTOR above, this is spider-based crankset and it’s a wonderful option as well.
 You would purchase the DFour Power Meter spider as well as Quarq DZero DUB crank arms.
-At $595, this is quite a bargain for a high-end power meter and carbon crankset.
-Unlike the power2max however, you must change your bottom bracket.
-Specifically, the DFour requires a SRAM DUB Bottom Bracket.
+At $640, this is quite a bargain for a high-end power meter and carbon crankset.
+However, unlike the power meters above, with the DFour, you must change your bottom bracket.
+The DFour power meter requires a SRAM DUB Bottom Bracket.
 They are relatively inexpensive, but it does make installation a bit more involved.

-The power meter is designed for use with Shimano DURA-ACE 9100 chainrings.
-Shimano Ultegra R8000 and 105 R7000 rings also work.
-However, they don’t match the color of the power meter as nicely.
+The DFour is designed for use with Shimano DURA-ACE 9100 chainrings.
+Shimano Ultegra R8000 chainrings and Shimano 105 R7000 chainrings will also work, however they will not match the shape or color of the power meter as nicely.

 Pros: Moderately priced, VERY reliable, measures both legs